Genesis 38:26

 Judah recognized the items and said, "She is more righteous than I, since I did not give her to my son Shelah."
 And he did not have relations with her again.

-and said, 'She is more righteous than I'
+“She is more righteous than I,

-since I did not give her to my son Shelah
+since I did not give her to my son Shelah.”

-And he did not have relations with her again
+And he did not have relations with her again.

 Persons / Places / Events